eigenhombre/eigenhombre.github.com/_posts/2014-07-20-a-worfklow-tdd-rdd-and-ddd.md

 **This is the third post in a [series](/clojure/2014/07/03/an-advanced-clojure-workflow/) about my current Clojure workflow.**

-Having [discussed my Emacs setup](/clojure/2014/07/05/emacs-customization-for-clojure/) for Clojure, I now present my "ideal" workflow.
-But first, some questions:
+Having [discussed my Emacs setup](/clojure/2014/07/05/emacs-customization-for-clojure/) for Clojure, I now present my "ideal" workflow, in which I supplant traditional TDD with literate programming and REPL experimentation.

+First, some questions:

 <ol type="a">
 <li>How do you preserve the ability to make improvements without fear of breaking things?</li>